Escape Artist

 0

 This week’s headlines stretch from the Middle East to the Pacific.
 Greta Thunberg and other activists were detained as Israeli forces intercepted aid ships, while Washington edges toward a government shutdown.
 In Asia, China’s jobless youth push back against a new visa plan and Indonesia mourns after a school collapse.
 Meanwhile, two jets collided at LaGuardia, and in Australia, a tiny island caps visitors to protect its fragile beauty.
-Here’s what’s making headlines.
+Here’s what’s making headlines this week.

 Aid Interrupted